Colinpiguet/M183-todo-kenneth-colin/self written documentation/testing-protocol.md

 Test ID: TC-07

 Objective:
-Verify if session handling is secure.
+Verify whether user sessions are handled securely and properly terminated after logout.

 Steps:
-- Login as user
-- Observe session behavior
-- Try reusing session after logout
+- Logged into the application
+- Accessed protected pages (e.g. `/`)
+- Logged out
+- Attempted to access the same pages again

 Result:
-Sessions are handled server-side.
+After logout, access to protected pages was no longer possible.

 Conclusion:
-Session security is improved compared to Phase 1.
+Session handling is implemented correctly.
+User sessions are properly invalidated after logout, preventing unauthorized reuse.

 ---

-## 3. Summary
+## 4. Summary

+During the security testing of the TODO application, multiple vulnerabilities were identified and evaluated.

+The most critical issues found were related to:
+- Broken access control (admin access and task ownership)
+- Cross-Site Scripting (XSS)
+- Brute force login attempts without protection

-Most critical vulnerabilities from Phase 1 (SQL Injection, Authentication, Authorization) have been successfully fixed.
+Some important vulnerabilities from Phase 1 were successfully fixed, including:

-However, some weaknesses still remain:
-- No protection against brute force attacks
-- Potential XSS issues depending on input handling
+- SQL Injection prevention using parameterized queries
+- Session-based authentication improvements
+- Authorization checks for task access and modification

+However, Phase 2 testing showed that not all security aspects are fully covered yet, especially:
+- No rate limiting on login attempts
-- Admin access control should be verified more strictly
+- No role-based access control for admin routes
+- Input validation issues leading to XSS

-Overall, the application is significantly more secure, but further improvements are recommended.
+Overall, the application has significantly improved in security, but still contains weaknesses that should be addressed in a future iteration.

----